www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

 # Provide scheduling tool for schools in general.
+* Goal: The goal is to provide a minimum viable product, that demonstrates, how such a tool would look and work like.
 * Ticket: https://github.com/www-splitcells-net/net.splitcells.network/issues/252
 ## Tasks
 * [x] Provide runnable application with GUI.